Arsenic is a very potent mitochondrial poison that saps your energy. You will never have the energy you desire as long as you are arsenic toxic.

 - Muscle aches, spasms, weakness

 - Peripheral neuritis

 - Sweet metallic taste

 Toxic elements, like arsenic, replace nutrient minerals in enzyme binding sites.
-When this occurs, the metals inhibit, over-stimulate, or otherwise alter thousands of enzymes.
+When this occurs, the metals inhibit, over-stimulated, or otherwise alter thousands of enzymes.
 An affected enzyme may operate at 5% of normal activity.
 This may contribute to many health conditions.
 Toxic metals may also replace other substances in other tissue structures.
-The replacement weakens these tissues, such as the arteries, joints, bones and muscles.
+The replacement weakens these tissues, such as the arteries, joints, bones, and muscles.
 Toxic metals may also simply deposit in many sites, causing local irritation and other toxic effects.